arthifact/astro-arthifact-template/src/content/projects/cover-image/index.md

 ---
 title: "Example Cover Image"
-description: "This post is an example of how to add a cover/hero image"
+description: "This post is an example of how to add a project with a thumbnail."
 topic: ""
 publishDate: "04 July 2023"
-updatedDate: "14 August 2023"
+updatedDate: ""
 coverImage:
   src: "./cover.png"
   alt: "Astro build wallpaper"